You want smart political talk without the meltdowns?

 No, I don't know.

-We didn't we didn't get close enough.
+We didn't get close enough.

-We just So what next?
+So what next?

 What happened once the police arrived?

-Just the police arrived and they pushed us back and then they got they take care of the rest.
+Just the police arrived and they pushed us back and then they got, they take care of the rest.

-I we I didn't see anything after that.
+I didn't see anything after that.

-What were you what was going through your mind during this chase?
+All right, Johnny, what was going through your mind during this chase?

-I mean, if this say you're chasing a shooter, you've heard he's just shot up a church in your hometown.
+You've heard he's just shot up a church in your hometown.

 What's going through your mind?